 Sakshara – alkaline, caustic, produces burning and corrosive action.

-Teekshna – minute, enters into minute channels, piercing
+Teekshna – minute, enters into minute channels, piercing in nature.

 Utkledi – May cause vomiting sensation.